Intro to the Nervous System Before Pursuing a Chiropractic Degree

 Learn Dr. Sherman’s Innovations in Chiropractic Science

-Daniel David Palmer’s initial discovery of the relationship between the body’s vital forces, nerve system, vertebrae and expression of health has become legendary.
+Daniel David Palmer‘s initial discovery of the relationship between the body’s vital forces, nerve system, vertebrae and expression of health has become legendary.
 After successfully performing the world’s first adjustment in 1895, D.D.
 Palmer’s research and realizations laid the foundation of chiropractic science.
-It was his son, B.J.
-Palmer, who really transformed the profession into a well developed science and art, introducing numerous ingenious innovations and developing objective processes for locating, analyzing and correcting vertebral subluxations.
+It was his son B.J.
+Palmer who really transformed the profession into a well-developed science and art, introducing several ingenious innovations and developing objective processes for locating, analyzing, and correcting vertebral subluxations.

 Besides publishing extensively, he created the B.J.
 Palmer Chiropractic Research Clinic where Dr. Lyle Sherman became his assistant director.
 Dr. Sherman first became interested in the profession after chiropractic had a positive impact on his wife’s health, inspiring him to study and eventually teach chiropractic.
 His aptitude for engineering allowed him to develop many important chiropractic instruments and equipment in the clinic that are still in use today.